simon-ritchie/apysc/docs_src/source/assert_defined_and_undefined.md

 **[Interface summary]**

-JavaScript assertion interface for defined (not undefined) value condition.<hr>
+JavaScript assertion interface for the defined (not undefined) value condition.<hr>

 **[Parameters]**